A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

 for its density matrix $\rho(t)$ with dissipators

-where $L_\lambda=\ket {j'} \bra j$ and $\lambda=\lambda( j\to j')$ denotes a transition between two states $\ket j$ and $\ket{ j'}$.
-In the following, in order to lighten the notation, we will omit the initial and final state of such a transition.
+where $\alpha$ labels the environment and $L_\lambda=\ket {j'} \bra j$ and $\lambda=\lambda( j\to j')$ denotes a transition between two states $\ket j$ and $\ket{ j'}$.
+In the following, in order to lighten the notation, we will omit the initial and final states of such a transition.
 The orthonormal basis $\{\ket j\}$, though arbitrary, is motivated by the physical environments.
-If the states $\ket j$ are the eigenstates of $H$, e.g. collective superpositions of states that are local with respect to the subparts of the system, the ME is dubbed ``global" or ``local" otherwise~\cite{HewgillPRR2021}.
-We split an operator $X=X_D+X_{ND}$ into the sum of its diagonal and non-diagonal parts in the basis $\{\ket j\}$ and set $X_{jj}=\bra j X \ket j$.
-The dissipation rates $\gamma_{\alpha,\lambda}$, are taken to obey the (local) detailed balance condition:
+If the states $\ket j$ are the eigenstates of $H$ the ME is dubbed ``global" or ``local" otherwise~\cite{HewgillPRR2021}.
+We split an operator $X=X_D+X_{ND}$ into the sum of its diagonal and nondiagonal parts in the basis $\{\ket j\}$ and set $X_{jj}=\bra j X \ket j$.
+We consider the general case where different baths can drive the same transition $\lambda$, if the dissipation rates (potentially time dependent) $\gamma_{\alpha,\lambda}\neq 0$.